saadBr/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state : this script prints the result of ls -la into a file 9-duplicate_last_line : this script duplicates the last line of iacta 10-no_more_js:this script delete js file in the current directory and the sub directory
+8-cwd_state : this script prints the result of ls -la into a file 9-duplicate_last_line : this script duplicates the last line of iacta 10-no_more_js:this script delete js file in the current directory and the sub directory 11-directories:this script counts the number of directories and sub-directories in the current directory.